Best Lunch Near Amber Cove and Puerto Plata

 This is the best broad lunch answer when the group wants one outside-the-port meal but does not want lunch to become a transport experiment.

-Best city-lunch tradeoff: Puerto Plata only when the day already points there
+Best city-lunch branch: Puerto Plata only when the day already points there

 The mistake is treating city lunch like the default Amber Cove answer when it is really the higher-commitment version.